What Impacts the Data in LENA Reports?

 What to do:

-• Celebrate smaller increases or focus on how many adult words that child is experiencing.
-Even if the child has difficulty participating in a conversational turn, there is nothing to prevent teachers from providing lots of great language models!
+- Celebrate small increases or focus on how many adult words that child is experiencing.
+Even if the child has difficulty participating in a conversational turn, there is nothing to prevent teachers from providing great language models!

-LENA Grow data reflects the real-life classroom environment and every day is unique!
-Understanding the factors that impact the experience teachers and children are having is just as important as meeting goals and reaching benchmarks.
+LENA Grow data reflects the real-life classroom environment each LENA Day.
+Understanding the factors that impact teachers and child experiences is just as important as meeting goals and reaching benchmarks.